 Whether flooding occurs because of a seasonal spring thaw or is the result of an unexpected storm event, it can devastate your home and badly damage or destroy your possessions.
 In some cases, you can anticipate a flood and minimize damage to possessions, but in the case of a hurricane or other storm event, there is little time to do anything but get yourself and your family to safety.
 In the aftermath of flooding when you return to your home, determining what, if anything, can be salvaged is a daunting task.

-Next to the home itself, the next most valuable thing you own is likely the furniture inside, the value of which can easily add up to tens of thousands of dollars.
+Next, to the home itself, the next most valuable thing you own is likely the furniture inside, the value of which can easily add up to tens of thousands of dollars.
 However, it may still be possible to rescue some of your furniture.
-If your possessions weren't insured, you may well be motivated to salvage as much of your furniture as possible.
+If your possessions weren't insured, you might well be motivated to salvage as much of your furniture as possible.

 Before You Return to Your Home After a Flood

 Post flooding, before you do anything else, make sure it is safe to re-enter your home and that you are dressed appropriately.
 The U.S. Environmental Protection Agency also has guidelines regarding early steps to take in flood cleanup.
 The dangers of allergens and micro-organisms are very real when cleaning up a flood-damaged home, so make sure to follow recommended safety procedures regarding protective clothing and cleaning solutions.